abukosek/cloudy/server/README.md

    oasis contracts instantiate 0 "instantiate: {}" --account test:alice --network localhost --gas-limit 100000
    # Instance ID should be printed in a while.
    ```
-5. Run the tests with
+5. Move back to `server` folder and tests with
    ```shell
    go test ./...
    ```